On the Bogolyubov-Ruzsa lemma: Introduction

 \section{Introduction}

-In the recent paper \cite{ESCOS}, Croot and Sisask introduced a fundamental new method to additive combinatorics and, although they have already given a number of applications, our present purpose is to give another.
-Specifically, we shall prove the following. \begin{theorem}[Bogolyubov-Ruzsa lemma for abelian groups] Suppose that $G$ is an abelian group, $A,S \subset G$ are finite non-empty sets such that $|A+S| \leq K\min\{|A|,|S|\}$.
+In the recent paper \cite{crosis::}, Croot and Sisask introduced a fundamental new method to additive combinatorics and, although they have already given a number of applications, our present purpose is to give another.
+Specifically, we shall prove the following. \begin{theorem}[Bogolyubov-Ruzsa lemma for Abelian groups] Suppose that $G$ is an (discrete) Abelian group and $A,S \subset G$ are finite non-empty sets such that $|A+S| \leq K\min\{|A|,|S|\}$.
 Then $(A-A)+(S-S)$ contains a proper symmetric $d(K)$-dimensional coset progression $M$ of size $\exp(-h(K))|A+S|$.
-Moreover, we may take $d(K)=O(\log^6K)$ and $h(K)=O(\log^6K\log\log K)$. \end{theorem} We should take a moment to justify the name, which is slightly non-standard.
-Bogolyubov's lemma (the idea for which originates in \cite{NNB}) is usually stated for sets of large density in the ambient group, rather than small doubling, and asserts that a thick set contains a large Bohr set.
+Moreover, we may take $d(K)=O(\log^62K)$ and $h(K)=O(\log^62K\log2\log 2K)$. \end{theorem} We should take a moment to justify the name, which is slightly non-standard.
+Bogolyubov's lemma (the idea for which originates in \cite{bog::}) is usually stated for sets of large density in the ambient group, rather than small doubling, and asserts that the four-fold sumset of a thick set contains a large Bohr set.

-Ruzsa, on his way to proving Fre{\u\i}man's theorem in \cite{IZRF}, proved that a set with small doubling could be sensibly embedding into a group where it is thick.
+Ruzsa, on his way to proving Fre{\u\i}man's theorem in \cite{ruz::9}, showed that a set with small doubling could be sensibly embedded into a group where it is thick.
 He then applied Bogolyubov's lemma and proceeded to show that a Bohr set contains a large generalised arithmetic progression which could then be pulled back.
 In doing all this he implicitly proved the first version of Theorem \ref{thm.main} in $\Z$ -- although, with different bounds -- and this motivates the name.

-This result has many variants, although the form given above seems to be a fairly useful one, and in light of this the history is not completely transparent.
-Certainly most proofs of Fre{\u\i}man's theorem broadly following the model of \cite{IZRF} will implicitly prove a result of this shape.
-With this in mind the extension from $\Z$ to arbitrary abelian groups is due to Green and Ruzsa \cite{BJGIZR}, and the first good bounds to Schoen \cite{TS.NOB} for certain classes of groups.
+This result has many variants (although the form given above seems to be a fairly useful one) and in light of this the history is not completely transparent.
+Certainly most proofs of Fre{\u\i}man's theorem broadly following the model of \cite{ruz::9} will implicitly prove a result of this shape.
+With this in mind the extension from $\Z$ to arbitrary Abelian groups is due to Green and Ruzsa \cite{greruz::0}, and the first good bounds to Schoen \cite{sch::1} for certain classes of groups.

-There are many applications of results of this type, particularly since their popularisation by Gowers \cite{WTG}, and we shall deal with a number of these in \S\ref{sec.appln} at the end of the paper.
-We now turn to a sketch of the argument.
+There are many applications of results of this type, particularly since their popularisation by Gowers \cite{gow::4}, and we shall deal with a number of these in \S\ref{sec.appln} at the end of the paper.
+To help explain the main ideas we include a discursive sketch of the paper after the next section, which simply sets some notation.